ayedo/ayedo.github.io/_posts/2013-06-19-what-is-netty.markdown

 The rest of the scalability comes from the great expertise of the Netty developers in Java and the specific performance bottlenecks in the native I/O implementations.
-If you are interested in high performance data structures optimized for network applications or if you would like to know more about how Netty threading internally I recommend the book "Netty in Action".
-It is written by one of the main contributors to Netty: Norman Maurer.
-At time of writing of this post it the book is not yet finished but it already gives the most complete overview on Netty in my opinion.
+If you are interested in high performance data structures optimized for network applications or if you would like to know more about how Netty handles threading internally I recommend the book "Netty in Action".
+It is written by one of the main contributors of Netty: Norman Maurer.
+At time of writing of this post the book is not yet finished but it already gives the most complete overview on Netty in my opinion.

 I hope this post could give you some insights on Netty and motivate you to write that